10 ways not to be a Barcelona

 1. Take a ride on a tourist bus: Probably one of the most boring things to do in Barcelona.
 You’ll see all the monuments of the city, all of them, but you’ll see your life passing by, too while riding that bus.

 2. Eat on the Rambles/Ramblas (and much less order a paella from Paellador).
-If you pay a little attention walking down the Rambles, you’ll realize only tourists are sitting at any of their terraces.
+If you pay a little attention while walking down the Rambles, you’ll realize only tourists are sitting on any of their terraces.
 Two reasons why: It’s expensive and the quality of the food is not as good as in any other bar.

 3. Go to Pacha disco.
 This disco might sound familiar to you because of Ibiza, and it is in Barcelona too, but there are thousands of other cooler places to go in this city.
 Small clubs, live music, indie-pop temples, pilgrim places for all the hipsters.